dialogueone-dev/IT-documentation/Product_documentations/visma_time/Employees/new_employees.md

 ### The New Employee has a CPR Number

-If the new employee has a CPR number, they should first be created in Visma Løn and will then appear under "Nye lønmodtagere" in "Medarbejdere" in Visma Time.
-The employee should then be created in Visma Time as follows:
+If the new employee has a CPR number, they should first be created in Visma Løn and will then appear under "Nye lønmodtagere" in "Medarbejdere" in Intega Time.
+The employee should then be created in Intega Time as follows:

 1. Navigate to "Nye medarbejdere" under "Medarbejdere".
 2. Select the new employee and choose "Opret" in the black bar at the bottom of the page or right-click on the employee and select "Opret".